Return Africa Pafuri Collection

 About the Accommodation

 RETURN Africa’s origins lie at Pafuri in the far north of the Kruger National Park.
 Our concession lies in a vast triangle between the Limpopo and Luvuvhu rivers along South Africa’s north-eastern frontier.
-Between them, the two great valleys embrace one of Africa’s most spectacular landscapes with mountains and gorges in the west giving way to plains, pans, baobabs and fever trees forests in the east.
-The land, particularly the low-lying floodplains near the confluence at Crook’s Corner where our camps are located, harbours an abundance of life and is home to over 350 species of birds.
+Between them, the two great valleys embrace one of Africa’s most spectacular landscapes with mountains and gorges in the west giving way to plains, pans, baobabs, and fever tree forests in the east.
+The land, particularly the low-lying floodplains near the confluence at Crook’s Corner where our camps are located, harbours an abundance of life and is home to over 450 species of birds.

 Pafuri, in the wild north of the Kruger National Park, is unrivalled walking safari country.
 Our experienced field guides open the Pafuri Walking Safaris from April to October each year, allowing bush lovers to celebrate a rarely-explored place that is as vast and varied as it is wild.
 This unique immersive experience is perfect for adventurous guests who want to explore the unparalleled walking territory on foot.